Kennisland/diligentsearch.eu/app/readme-config.md

 	// Go to app/js/server
 	npm install

-Database access configuration available in the file 'db-connection.js'
+Database access configuration available in the file 'db-access.js':

+	Change host, user and password if needed

 To test if database connection is correctly set, run the following command: